-- 1. The denominator is the number of grade-twelve students who have either a valid The ACT (from grade eleven) or WorkKeys assessment score (the student must also be a CTE Concentrator). - Students with an approved The ACT or WorkKeys exception are included in the denominator. - Grade-twelve students enrolled on the first day of spring testing or mid-year graduates who are in grade twelve on the first day of fall testing. - English learners who take both assessments during their first or second year in a U.S. school are not included. - Students who do not have a valid The ACT or WorkKeys assessment are not included in the denominator.
-This includes:
+- 1. The denominator is the number of grade twelve students who (1) have a valid score on the state administration of The ACT from grade eleven, or (2) have a state-administered WorkKeys score and are Career Technical Education [CTE] Concentrators. - Students with an approved exception for The ACT or WorkKeys are included in the denominator. - Grade twelve students enrolled on the first day of spring testing or mid-year graduates who are in grade twelve on the first day of fall testing are included in the denominator.

-- o Students who are instructed on the NC Extended Content Standards and participated in the NCEXTEND1 at grade eleven. - o Students with an NCDPI approved medical exception. - Students who take the College and Career Readiness Alternate Assessment (CCRAA). - o ELs who earned the score in their first or second year in a U.S. school. - 2.
-The numerator is the number of students who either achieved a composite score of nineteen or higher on The ACT or achieved a Silver, Gold, or Platinum certificate on the WorkKeys assessment. - Students with an approved The ACT or WorkKeys exception are included in the numerator. - When an eligible English learner takes the WorkKeys assessment in their third year, in a U.S. school, the score is included.
-If the WorkKeys assessment is not proficient (Bronze or no certificate awarded), The ACT score is reviewed and if proficient (composite nineteen or higher), the student is included in the numerator. - A student's WorkKeys score is only considered for inclusion in the numerator if they are also a CTE concentrator.
+- English learners who take both assessments during their first or second year in a U.S. school are not included. - Students who do not have a valid state administration of The ACT or WorkKeys score are not included in the denominator.
+This includes: - Students who are instructed on the NC Extended Content Standards and participate in the NCEXTEND1 at grade eleven. - Students with a medical exception approved by the Office of Accountability and Testing. - o Students who take the College and Career Readiness Alternate Assessment (CCRAA). - English learners who are enrolled in their first or second year in a U.S. school - 2.
+The numerator is the number of students who either achieved a composite score of nineteen or higher on The ACT or achieved a Silver, Gold, or Platinum certificate on the WorkKeys assessment. - Students with an approved exception for The ACT or WorkKeys are included in the numerator.
+See subsections 2.7.1 and 2.7.2 of this guide for more information on exceptions. - When an eligible English learner takes the WorkKeys assessment in their third year in a U.S. school, the score is included. - If the WorkKeys assessment is not proficient (i.e., Bronze certificate or no certificate awarded), The ACT score is reviewed, and if it is proficient (composite nineteen or higher), the student is included in the numerator. - A student's WorkKeys score is only considered for inclusion in the numerator if the student is also a CTE concentrator.